tomonikolovski/personal_finance_ai_data_pipeline/README.md

 ```
 Example output log - ```./scripts/minio_transactions_parse_and_analyze.log```

 12. Run a PySpark script to parse all saved json transactions, save them in a DataFrame and run a simple filter over it.
-For some reason minio:9000 is not resolving properly and we need to use the container IP instead.
 ```
 python minio_transactions_parse_and_analyze.py --access minio --secret minio123 --s3_path "s3a://bucket1/topic1/partition=0/*.json"
 ```